General University Policies

 General Expectations of Baylor Students

-Baylor University is controlled by a predominantly Baptist Board of Regents and is operated within the Christian-oriented aims and ideals of Baptists.
+Baylor University is governed by a predominantly Baptist Board of Regents and is operated within the Christian-oriented aims and ideals of Baptists.
 The University is affiliated with the Baptist General Convention of Texas, a cooperative association of autonomous Texas Baptist churches.
 We expect that each Baylor student will conduct himself or herself in accordance with Christian principles as commonly perceived by Texas Baptists.
 Personal misconduct either on or off the campus by anyone connected with Baylor detracts from the Christian witness Baylor strives to present to the world and hinders full accomplishment of the mission of the University.

 Change of Address and Telephone Number